Omerdogan3/Bat-Files-Archive/README.md

 Simple Steps of how to write a batch file http://www.wikihow.com/Write-a-Batch-File

 Added .bat files

 Edit a file with sublime text with right click

+How to use?
+- Just simply double click .bat file